g-leech/argmin-gravitas/_posts/2024-06-29-phd-by-numbers.markdown

 <br>

-My best guess, triangulating between these, is 3500 hours.
-So 2.1 hours a day, or 3.0 per weekday.
+My best guess, trusting a high prior against the above low estimates, is 3500 hours.
+Which makes 2.1 hours a day, or 3.0 per weekday.

-I've met a small number of people who managed in much less (like 5 months total) by having a lot of ideas ready to go and going ruthlessly for a <a href="{{pub}}">PhD-by-publication</a>.
+I've met a small number of people who managed in much less (like 5 months total) by having a lot of ideas ready to go and going ruthlessly for a <a href="{{pub}}">phd-by-publication</a>.

 My examiner advised me to budget 6 months for writing up my papers into a coherent thesis.
-On the other hand, a friend of mine did his in 7 days (90 hours).
+On the other hand, a friend of mine did his in 7 days (100 hours).
 I compromised and did it in a month (227h).

 <br>